West Yas Academy Abu Dhabi, located on Yas Island, is the first US curriculum school to be operated by Aldar Academies.

 The story so far...

-Located on a very large campus adjacent to Ferrari world and the main hotel locations close to the Yas Marina circuit, West Yas Academy (WYA) will eventually accommodate approximately 1,500 students from Kindergarten to Grade 12 (although it is some way off this target with a current student base of approximately 700).
+Located on a very large campus adjacent to Ferrari world and the main hotel locations close to the Yas Marina circuit, West Yas Academy (WYA) will eventually accommodate approximately 1,500 students from Kindergarten to Grade 12 (although it is some way off this target with a current student base of approximately 940).
 Currently, the school is open from KG to Grade 11, and will add its final grade of High School in September 2021.
-The school is mixed-gender from KG to Grade 4 and then separated by gender from Grade 5.
+The school is mixed-gender throughout.

 Principal, Dr. Joseph Kotarski, introducing himself to new parents states:

 At West Yas Academy,I am focused on leading a learning community where the teaching and learning culture is centered around inquiry and project-based classrooms.
 By exposing and challenging students to grapple with and solve authentic real-world problems,we will empower them with the needed skills to be active changemakers, positioning them to engage with the challenges the 21st-century will present.

 To that end, as Principal I believe that integrating service-learning opportunities into the curriculum that connect and engage students with their own and the greater global community are essential in their social-emotional and intellectual development.
 I pride myself on service leadership to the school and community, through service, leadership, and engagement I enthusiastically lead the continued development of West Yas Academy.